-Key Audit Matter - Recognition of software development costs as intangible assets

-As disclosed in note 14 of the financial report, the carrying amount of the Group's internally developed software is \$3,252,045 (2020: \$2,749,012).
-The accounting policy in respect of this asset is outlined in Note 2.4(i).
+Key Audit Matter - Recognition of software development costs as intangible assets amount of the Group's internally developed software is assessing and challenging: \$3,252,045 (2020: \$2,749,012).
+The accounting policy in • respect of this asset is outlined in Note 2.4(i).

 Judgement is required in determining development expenditures that should be capitalised.
-These judgements include consideration of matters such as generation of future economic benefits and distinction between development of new software and maintenance or upgrade of existing software.
+These iudgements include consideration of matters such as • generation of future economic benefits and distinction between development of new software and maintenance or upgrade of existing software.